 Matzo Ball Soup

 Spoon in a bowl of matzo ball soup.

-Yes, matzo ball soup can definitely be made ahead of time.
+• Want to make it ahead?
+Matzo ball soup can definitely be made ahead of time.
 You can prepare and cook the broth and matzo balls separately, storing them separately in the refrigerator for up to 3 days.
-When ready to serve, reheat the broth, bring it to a simmer, and then add the matzo balls and let them simmer for 20 to 30 minutes, or until they are heated through.
+When ready to serve, reheat the broth, bring it to a simmer, and then add the matzo balls and let them simmer until they are heated through.
+The soup and matzo balls can also be frozen separately for up to 3 months.

+Matzo Ball Soup